by Freya Vajra

 You box yourself into a category (mostly unconsciously) and remain trapped inside your powerlessness.
 It’s society’s fault, it’s mum’s fault, it’s dad’s fault and there’s nothing I can do about it… because deep down I’m bad and wrong and it’s all I deserve.

-Betrayal is a fucking hard pill to swallow.
-Hurt, abuse and toxicity are not a fun lesson to integrate.
+Betrayal is a hard pill to swallow.
+Hurt, abuse and toxicity are not fun lessons to integrate.

-However, until you let yourself recognise the FULL EXTENT of the truth, you will perpetuate the pattern by continuing to betray yourself.
+However, until you let yourself recognise the FULL EXTENT of the truth, you will perpetuate the pattern by continuing to betray yourself, by ignoring your vulnerability and hurt places and calling it ’empowerment’.

 The gift of (transformed) victimisation is: